SAS (Simplified Joint Stock Company) with a capital of €3,287,169.01

 It is possible to cover this risk by specific insurance, which also covers the costs of rescue in the case of an accident on the slopes or lifts.
 Information on this insurance can be obtained at the sales offices.

-Any claims must be addressed to the Operator within a period of one (1) month of the occurrence of the event causing the claim, without prejudice to means of redress and legal deadlines for court action.
+Any claims must be addressed to the Operator within a period of one (1) month of the occurrence of the event causing the claim, without prejudice to legal channels and time limits for using mediation or taking legal action under the conditions set out in Article 10

 All claims must be sent to the following address: